 Our sessions are based on a regular weekly attendance.
 The Forest School pedagogy works through regular interactions with nature and the children will look forward to coming to the sessions.
 To blossom, children need to feel settled, where they can learn at their own pace.

 $720 for 12 sessions

 $75 for trial

 Please note that this is a drop off programme and it is not parent accompanied.
 When children are left on their own, that is when they will start picking up on their own interest.
 We want to give children that freedom to explore and interact with other children.
 We will share picture updates of what happens during the session so you will be fully aware of what went on.

-Children should come with a long-sleeve top, long pants (preferably not tights as mosquitoes can bite through it), covered shoes (wellies or boots recommended) and a sun hat.
-We recommend covered attire to prevent against any insect bites and to protect against sunburn.
+Children should come with a long-sleeve top, long pants (preferably not tights as mosquitoes can bite through it), covered shoes (wellies or boots recommended) and a hat or cap.
+We recommend a covered attire to prevent against any insect bites and to protect against sunburn.
 Also as Fathers might recall, once you wear your “Long 4”, you are more willing to be immersed in nature and explore!

 What to bring

 Back pack with water bottle, raincoat, complete change of clothes and a snack.
 You can bring slippers to pick them up in case their shoes get wet.

 Nature Explorers School currently runs weekly sessions at Mount Faber.
 We also have other programmes like camps or hikes at other locations like Clementi Forest, Pulau Ubin, Dairy Farm, Pasir Ris Park, Sembawang Park, Coney Island, Labrador Park and West Coast Park.